nmxmxh/master-ovasabi/docs/services/README.md

 ## Best Practices

 - Follow the established implementation pattern
-- Document all service capabilities in Amadeus
+- Register all service capabilities in Amadeus at startup
 - Maintain service evolution history
 - Use consistent error handling
-- Implement proper logging and tracing
+- Implement proper logging, tracing, health, and metrics
+- Integrate with Babel for i18n and pricing where relevant